Progyny (NASDAQ:PGNY) Updates FY 2022 Earnings Guidance

+Progyny (NASDAQ:PGNY – Get Rating) last issued its quarterly earnings data on Monday, February 28th.
+The company reported $0.15 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.04 by $0.11.
+Progyny had a return on equity of 30.41% and a net margin of 13.14%.
+The business had revenue of $127.55 million for the quarter, compared to the consensus estimate of $134.87 million.
+During the same period in the prior year, the business earned $0.07 earnings per share.
+The business’s revenue was up 27.2% on a year-over-year basis.
+On average, research analysts predict that Progyny will post 0.19 EPS for the current fiscal year.

-In other news, Director Norman Payson sold 8,330 shares of the business’s stock in a transaction that occurred on Wednesday, December 8th.
-The shares were sold at an average price of $50.65, for a total transaction of $421,914.50.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-Also, Chairman David J. Schlanger sold 139,776 shares of the business’s stock in a transaction that occurred on Monday, February 28th.
-The stock was sold at an average price of $39.13, for a total transaction of $5,469,434.88.
+In other Progyny news, Director Norman Payson sold 8,330 shares of the company’s stock in a transaction dated Wednesday, February 23rd.
+The stock was sold at an average price of $35.30, for a total transaction of $294,049.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Also, CEO David J. Schlanger sold 10,900 shares of the company’s stock in a transaction dated Monday, December 27th.
+The stock was sold at an average price of $52.80, for a total value of $575,520.00.
 The disclosure for this sale can be found here.
-Insiders sold 332,475 shares of company stock valued at $14,433,071 in the last quarter.
-19.40% of the stock is owned by insiders.
+Insiders have sold 537,736 shares of company stock valued at $22,847,154 over the last 90 days.
+19.40% of the stock is currently owned by insiders.

 Progyny, Inc, a benefits management company, specializes in fertility and family building benefits solutions for employers in the United States.
 Its fertility benefits solution includes differentiated benefits plan design, personalized concierge-style member support services, and selective network of fertility specialists.